tzuhsial/edgar-10k-mda/README.md

 - MDA section is parsed heuristically, and may not work for all forms.
 You'll probably need to modify the `find_mda_from_text` function for coverage.
 - You also might need to modify `normalize_text` function for MDA parsing.

+### TODO
+- Implement rate limiter to comply with SEC guidelines
+- Handle throttle use case